openeuler-mirror/community/en/command.md

                 /assign @openeuler-ci-bot
             </td>
             <td>
-                Assigns an assignee to an issue.
+                Assigns an assignee to an Issue.
             </td>
             <td>
-                Anyone can use this command on an issue, but the target user must be a member of the org that owns the repository.
+                Anyone can use this command on an Issue, but the target user must be a member of the org that owns the repository.
-                If no target user is specified, that means this issue will be assigned to yourself.
+                If no target user is specified, that means this Issue will be assigned to yourself.
             </td>
         </tr>
         <tr>